jbock-java/jbock/MOTIVATION.md

 Part of the problem is that the user hasn't made it very clear whether `verbosity` is supposed to be a required parameter or not.

-On the one hand, the types `int` or `Integer` were used, rather than `OptionalInt` or `Optional<Integer>`.
+On the one hand, the user chose the types `int` or `Integer`, rather than `OptionalInt` or `Optional<Integer>`.
-Looks like they want a required parameter!
+Seems like they wanted a required parameter!

-But on the other hand, the implicit default values of `0` or `null` don't make sense unless the parameter is optional.
+But on the other hand, it doesn't make sense to have default values, like `0` or `null`, unless the parameter is optional.

 Jbock builds on Java 8 and enforces the use of the appropriate type, like `Optional<Integer>` or `OptionalInt` for an optional parameter.
+Its parameter annotations go on abstract methods, which don't have implicit default values in Java.

-However if `int` or `Integer` are used as the parameter type, then jbock will treat this parameter as required.
-In either case, jbock will never return a default value or `null`, and I like to think that this behaviour is more "natural".
+If `int` or `Integer` are used as the parameter type, then jbock will treat that parameter as required.
+In either case, jbock will never return `null` or an implicit default value.
+I like to think that this behaviour is more "natural".

 So that's basically my motivation for writing jbock.